c-massie/Massie-Events/README.md

 ### From Github

 1. Go to https://github.com/c-massie/Massie-Events/releases
-2. Download the latest `.dll` version of the library.
+2. Download the latest `.dll` version of the library and the accompanying `.xml` file, containing documentation for the library.
+Place them together in the same desired directory.
 3. Right-click the project you want to add this to, go to `Add Reference...` in VS, `Add... > Add Reference...` in Rider.
 4. Click the "Add from..."/"Browse" button in the window that opens, and navigate to the .dll file downloaded.